 The challenge

-One aspect of the Security by Design approach that some businesses can find challenging however, is striking the right balance between security and usability.
+One aspect of the Security by Design approach that some businesses can find challenging, however, is striking the right balance between security and usability.
 Whilst secure systems should be a priority for business leaders, user experience cannot be overlooked.
 One way to combat this challenge is for your Managed Service Provider (MSP) to keep the IT Service team and the Security Operations team separate.
 By doing this, there is a healthy balance between the requirements of the team whose job it is to facilitate the users and make their jobs easier, and the team whose task is to protect the network and close down the potential vulnerabilities.

 The Stripe OLT Approach

 At Stripe OLT, Security by Design is at the heart of our offering.
-We have a separate, dedicated team of cyber-security experts, who can provide a host of services ranging from Penetration Testing and Vulnerability Assessments, to Threat Intelligence and Incident Response.
+We have a separate, dedicated team of cyber security experts who can provide a host of services ranging from Penetration Testing and Vulnerability Assessments to Threat Intelligence and Incident Response.
 In addition, all major projects are passed to the Security Operations team for review as part of the design phase, to ensure a Security by Design approach is implemented.

-Our experience lies in a wide range of sectors โ from finance and legal, where security is of paramount importance, to the entertainment and leisure industry, where flexibility is the order of the day.
-As a result, our team of experts can bring a wealth of knowledge and experience to the decisions that you make around collaboration and security โ to help you find the right balance between security and usability for your business.
+Our experience lies in a wide range of sectors – from finance and legal, where security is of paramount importance, to the entertainment and leisure industry, where flexibility is the order of the day.
+As a result, our team of experts can bring a wealth of knowledge and experience to the decisions that you make around collaboration and security – to help you find the right balance between security and usability for your business.

 This website uses cookies.
 By using this site you agree to our use of cookies.
 We use cookies to enhance your experience.
 To understand the specific cookies we use and how we handle your data, see out Cookie Policy, Privacy Policy and Terms & Conditions.
-Mange your preferences at any time by clicking the 'View Preferences' button.
+Manage your preferences at any time by clicking the 'View Preferences' button.

 Functional